canonical/github-runner-image-builder-operator/docs/index.md

 ## Project and community

-The GitHub runner charm is a member of the Ubuntu family.
+The GitHub runner image builder charm is a member of the Ubuntu family.
 It's an open-source project that warmly welcomes community projects, contributions, suggestions, fixes, and constructive feedback.

 - [Code of conduct](https://ubuntu.com/community/code-of-conduct)
 - [Get support](https://discourse.charmhub.io/)
 - [Join our online chat](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)
 - [Contribute](Contribute)

-Thinking about using the GitHub runner charm for your next project?
+Thinking about using the GitHub runner image builder charm for your next project?
 [Get in touch](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)!

 # Contents